Eduard Strauss II

 Eduard Leopold Maria Strauss (March 24, 1910 – April 6, 1969), commonly known as Eduard Strauss II to distinguish him from his grandfather, was an Austrian conductor whose grandfather was Eduard Strauss I and whose uncle was Johann Strauss III.

 He enrolled at University of Music and Performing Arts, Vienna, and learned composition technique from Franz Schmidt.
 He debuted as a conductor in 1949, 50 years after the death of Johann Strauss II, and 100 years after the death of Johann Strauss I.

 Eduard II visited Japan in 1956.
-His works drew enormous attention, Johann Strauss boom occurred in Japan.
+His works drew enormous attention, which resulted in a Johann Strauss boom occurring in Japan.

-He organized Wiener Johann Strauss Orchester in 1966.
+He organized the Wiener Johann Strauss Orchester in 1966.

-His son, Eduard Strauss (born 1955) is current Strauss Family head.
+His son, Eduard Strauss (born 1955) is the current head of the Strauss Family.

 filmography

 In 1954, Eduard II appeared in three movies as Eduard Strauss Jr.